renecotyfanboy/leagueProject/docs/loserQ/validation.md

 ## Practical implementation

 So, as a summary of the theory section, the whole idea would be to recover the underlying dynamics from a given set of match history.
 To achieve this, my take is to determine the best transition probabilities for a given DTMC using MCMC methods.
 By determining these probabilities for various DTMC with increasing memory size, we obtain best-fit models for the underlying dynamics.
 By comparing these models using ELDP-LOO, we can determine the best model to describe the history of games.

 In practice, I'll determine the transition probabilities for DTMC with memory size $1$ to $6$.
 We sample these posterior distributions using the NUTS sampler as implemented in the `numpyro` library.
 Then, I compare these models using the comparator implemented in the `arviz` library.
 All the code is available on the [Github repository](https://github.com/renecotyfanboy/leagueProject), and the API of the helper package I wrote is detailed in the [documentation](../api/data.md).
-As a mock dataset, I generated 85 games for 100 players, and applied the aforementioned methodology for both the obvious and nasty LoserQ mechanisms.
+As a mock dataset, I generated 85 games for 400 players, and applied the aforementioned methodology for both the obvious and nasty LoserQ mechanisms.
+Such a number of games is equivalent to taking a single division in the dataset, such as Bronze or Gold, in terms of observed data.
 Most of the computations were performed either on the [SSP Cloud data](https://datalab.sspcloud.fr/), which nicely and freely provides GPUs to Fr*nch academics, or on my personal computer.

 ## Assessing the performance

-Let's first observe the comparator plot for the two simulated datasets.
+Let's first observe the comparator plot for the three simulated datasets.
 We will discuss a bit on how to interpret them.

 === "Coinflip history"